Iriza-peace/risa-hackthon/README.md

 - Social media-like interface for easy engagement
 - Auto-routing of complaints to relevant government departments
 - Admin dashboard for complaint management and resolution
 - Real-time comment/chat functionality between citizens and admins
+- Track if ticket resolved

 ---